cssinjs/jss/docs/csp.md

 # Setting up Content Security Policy with JSS

 Content Security Policy (CSP) is a way of whitelisting what resources the browser should allow to load (and reach out to).
-There are many good resouces on CSP for more information.
+There are many good resources on CSP for more information.
 [This explanation](https://helmetjs.github.io/docs/csp/) is a good place to start.

 In the case of JSS we need to set the `style-src` CSP directive.
 We don't want to just set it to `unsafe-inline` which will allow everything.